 Lastly, your resume objective is taking up real estate.
 If you have less than 10 years of work experience, your resume should be less than one page.
 If you have more than 10 years of work experience, I still don’t recommend going over two pages.
 So unless you are writing in a size four font (please don’t do that) you are going to be trying to fit in a lot of content onto one or two pages and you want all of those words to count.

-What Should I Include Instead of a Resume Objective when Making a Career Change?
+What Should I Include as a Resume Intro When Making a Career Change?

 Instead of using your resume objective to say that you want this job, you can use your resume summary to sell the employer on why they want YOU!

 In our cover letter example, my son was applying for the coveted role of “tiny grocery cart driver.”
-In our resume summary example, my three-year-old daughter, Norah, is going to apply for the role of “Friday night movie chooser.”
+In our resume summary example, my daughter, Norah, is applying for the role of “Friday night movie chooser.”

-I must say, that Norah’s credentials are pretty strong, but she does only have three years of experience compared to her competitors who respectively have four years, 34 years, and 36 years of experience selecting movies.
-She’s going to need to sell it to the employer that she is the right (little) woman for the job.
+I must say, at the time of her application, Norah’s credentials were pretty strong, but she only had three years of experience compared to her competitors who respectively had four years, 34 years, and 36 years of experience selecting movies.
+Norah was going to need to sell it to the employer that she was the right (little) woman for the job.

 Norah’s first pass on her application included a resume objective and I think you’ll see why I recommended it be quickly deleted.